The Caves fo Sacromonte: A hidden gem in Granada

 Spanish Gypsies sought refuge in these unique caves, also known as El Barranco de los Negros, which were carved out of the hillside.
 Beyond providing shelter from the scorching sun, the Sacromonte caves also offered protection from religious and ethnic persecution, making them a haven for those seeking solace.

-The fact that some of these caverns date back to the 16th century and have preserved centuries of history in their cool, natural surroundings is amazing.
+The fact that some of these caverns date back to the 16th century and have preserved centuries of history in their natural surroundings is amazing.

 History of the Sacromonte Caves